Arctic shark possibly hundreds of years old found swimming south of Florida

 As the team did a last check of their fishing lines, they found something that they weren’t expecting.

-“On the other end of one, wasn’t a tiger shark, but a rather sluggish creature.
+“On the other end of one wasn’t a tiger shark but a rather sluggish creature.
 It looked old — ancient, even — and more like an elongated, smooth stone that had sprung to life, according to an FIU news release.
-“It had a blunt snout and small pale bluish colored eyes.
-All together, these clues led scientists to think it was a member of the sleeper shark family.”
+“It had a blunt snout and small pale bluish-colored eyes.
+Altogether, these clues led scientists to think it was a member of the sleeper shark family.”

 Mote said Greenland sharks remain somewhat of an enigma to scientists.